This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

 - PA Type: Prioritizes availability during partitions (e.g., Cassandra, DynamoDB)

-- PC Type: Prioritizes consistency during partitions (e.g., HBase, MongoDB in strong consistency mode)
+- PC Type: Prioritizes consistency during partitions (e.g., HBase, MongoDB strong consistency mode)

-- EL Type: Prioritizes low latency during normal conditions (e.g., caching systems)
+- EL Type: Prioritizes low latency during normal times (e.g., caching systems)

-- EC Type: Prioritizes consistency even during normal conditions (e.g., Spanner, distributed RDBMS)
+- EC Type: Prioritizes consistency even during normal times (e.g., Spanner, distributed RDBMS)

-This theorem enables distributed system designers to clearly organize design decisions for both normal and abnormal conditions.
+This theorem allows designers of distributed systems to clearly organize design decisions for both normal and abnormal situations.

-When designing distributed systems, it is essential to consider both CAP theorem and PACELC theorem.
-This allows for a clear understanding of the trade-offs between availability, consistency, and latency, enabling appropriate design choices.
+In designing distributed systems, it is important to consider both the CAP theorem and PACELC theorem.
+This enables a clear understanding of the trade-offs regarding system availability, consistency, and latency, allowing for appropriate design choices.